apache/pinot/docs/tableconfig_schema.rst

    If you specify ``smallest`` then the consumption starts from the earliest event avaiable in the data stream.

-All the confifurations that are prefixed with the streamtype are expected to be used by the underlying stream.
+All the configurations that are prefixed with the streamtype are expected to be used by the underlying stream.
 So, you can set any of the configurations described in the `Kafka configuraton page <https://kafka.apache.org/documentation/#consumerconfigs>`_ can be set using the prefix ``stream.kafka`` and Kafka should pay attention to it.